 In 2013, Jen returned to the Levi’s® brand as Global Chief Marketing Officer and quickly launched the Live in Levi’s® campaign, notable for reconnecting the brand with its optimistic spirit that fans around the world have loved about Levi’s® for decades.

-Jen has received numerous awards, including the distinction of being named one of AdAge’s Top 40 Marketers Under 40 in 2006, one of the Top Women in Retail by Total Retail in 2014, one of Brand Innovators’ Top 50 Women in Marketing in 2015, one of Hot Topic’s Top 100 Retail Marketers in 2016 and Billboard Magazine’s ‘Top 25 Most Powerful People in Music and Fashion.’
-And in 2018, the Levi’s® brand was awarded a Silver Cannes Lions award for the “Circles” advertising campaign, the most ambitious chapter from the Live in Levi’s® effort.
+Jen has received numerous awards, including the distinction of being named one of AdAge’s Top 40 Marketers Under 40 in 2006, one of Brand Innovators’ Top 50 Women in Marketing in 2015, Billboard Magazine’s ‘Top 25 Most Powerful People in Music and Fashion’, receiver of the 2018 CMO Social Responsibility Award and most recently featured on Forbes CMO Next 2018: 50 Chief Marketers Who Are Redefining the CMO Role.
+In 2018, under Sey’s direction, the Levi’s® brand was awarded a Silver Cannes Lions award for the “Circles” advertising campaign, the most ambitious chapter from the Live in Levi’s® effort.

 Jen is on the Board of Directors for the Red Tab Foundation, an organization within Levi Strauss & Co. committed to the mission of employees helping employees and retirees in times of need.